MaxiumeGaming/Factorio/blueprints/Factorio Space Age - Tutorials/Lets Play Episode 19/README.md

 ## Usage

 Copy the blueprint string from the files and import them into your Factorio blueprint library.
-Watch the tutorial for step-by-step instructions on setting up and optimizing these designs.

-## Video Tutorial
+## Video

-For a detailed walkthrough and tips on using these blueprints, watch the full tutorial here:
+For a detailed walkthrough and tips on using these blueprints, watch the full let's play here:
 [Tileable Defense, Solid Fuel and Power Shortage [FREE Blueprints] | 19 | Factorio Space Age](https://www.youtube.com/watch?v=Kn2srw2a4Rw)

 Happy building, and may your factory thrive in both efficiency and security!